threader/PC-Tuning/docs/pre-install.md

 - Use DISM Apply-Image:

     - Create a new partition by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) & assign it a drive letter.
 Extract the ISO & run **install.bat**

+- From this point forward, you will need to open [docs/post-install.md](./post-install.md) on another device (phone) to follow up until a web browser is installed.
+After than you can open the guide on the same OS you are configuring